orbitalquark/textadept/docs/api.md

 <a id="buffer.set_encoding"></a>
 #### `buffer.set_encoding`(*buffer, encoding*)

-Converts the current buffer's contents to encoding *encoding*.
+Converts the buffer's contents to encoding *encoding*.

 Parameters: